Product

 This pricing model works better for some businesses than others.
 But if you have a way to price your product based on usage, it’s well worth a try.

 Start by defining your value metric.
 Your value metric should be based on where your customers get the most value from your product.
-For EmailOctopus, that was the number of emails sent, and for Stripe it’s the number of transactions that can be processed.
+For EmailOctopus, that was the number of emails sent; for Stripe, it’s the number of transactions that can be processed.

 There’s a good chance you already know what your value metric is.
 But if not, you can look at product usage data or even survey your customers.